-- The Group and ENWL are financed largely by long term external funding, and this, together with the present cash position and committed undrawn facilities, provides the appropriate liquidity platform to allow the Company and Group to meet their operational and financial commitments for the foreseeable future; and - A £300m 6.75% bond issued by ENW Capital Finance plc is due to mature in June 2015.
-A United States Private Placement ("USPP") has been entered into by subsidiary company NWEN plc for the amount of £305m to repay the amount due on maturity.
+Whilst the utilisation of these facilities is subject to gearing covenant restrictions, projections to 31 May 2016 indicate there is significant headroom on these covenants.
+The Group and ENWL are financed largely by long term external funding, and this, together with the present cash position and committed undrawn facilities, provides the appropriate liquidity platform to allow the Company and Group to meet their operational and financial commitments for the foreseeable future.
+A £300m 6.75% bond issued by ENW Capital Finance plc is due to mature in June 2015.
+A United States Private Placement ("USPP") has been entered into by the Company for the amount of £305m to repay the amount due on maturity.
 As at 31 March 2015, £120m of the balance has been drawn down, and the remainder will be available on 18 June 2015, prior to the maturity date of the bonds.